tylerbeck/generator-power/README.md

 Common front-end processes have been automated using `grunt`, but the configuration of those taks has been streamlined and moved to a JSON settings file.
 The majority of projects can be configured via this JSON file without any changes to the underlying grunt task configurations.
 Additionally these settings files can be overridden in order to provide environment specific settings variations.

 ###features
+ - Capable of scaffolding multiple predefined or customized templates
  - Dependency management
  - Stylesheet compilation (less or sass), optimization, and minification
  - Image asset export using Sketch/Sketchtool